Royal Palaces of Abomey: Restitutions from French collections and financial support for a new museum

 On 24 December, 2020, the French government enacted a new law that allows for the permanent restitution of several cultural objects from French collections to Senegal and the Republic of Benin.
 Following the 2018 report on the restitution of African cultural heritage, 26 statues that had been looted by French troops during the sacking of the Royal Palaces of Abomey in 1892 and donated by the French colonel Alfred Dodds to a predecessor of the Musée du quai Branly in Paris, constitute the first permanent restitutions under the new law.
 Further, a loan of 20 million Euros from the French Development Agency was allocated for a new museum in Abomey.

 The 26 cultural artifacts were repatriated to Benin and starting in early 2022 were on display at the Benin's Palais de la Marina in Cotonou.
 The artifacts have been scheduled to travel around the country and be on display in several museums over the following years, finally landing for permanent display in the Museum of the Epics of Amazons and Kings of Danhomè in Abomey.
 The decolonization of museums is part of a growing global movement to repatriate cultural property to their country of origin.

 2009 damages by fire

-On 21 January 2009, many of the buildings of the Royal Palaces were destroyed by a bushfire; although it was unknown where the fire had originated.
+On 21 January 2009, many of the buildings of the Royal Palaces were destroyed by a bushfire, although it was unknown where the fire had originated.
 The extent of the flames spread rapidly as a result of the Harmattan winds, and demolished the straw roof and framework of several of the surrounding buildings.
 Tombs belonging to Kings Agonglo and Ghezo and their wives were also destroyed in the flames.

 Authorities acted swiftly in a state of emergency to discuss plans to restore the dilapidated buildings.
 Such plans included the desiccation of water from the structural remains, and fire extinguishing equipment to aid in the prevention of similar incidents.
-Restoration works were supported by International Organisations, as a request from the Benin Authorities and the World Heritage Centre.
+Restoration works were supported by international organisations upon request by the Benin authorities and the World Heritage Centre.